 - Hotel guest relocation services: If a problem like a fire or a utility outage forces you to relocate your guests, this insurance coverage will provide you with compensation for the costs associated with moving guests and any losses incurred by your hotel as a result.

 - Event cancellation insurance: Many hotels rely on the income generated by renting out halls and banquet rooms for events.
 If an event needs to be cancelled due to some sort of covered damage, equipment failure, or power outages, this insurance will cover the associated costs, including lost revenue.

 Do I Need Hotel Insurance for My Bed and Breakfast?

 Bed and breakfast establishments and small country inns tend to have slightly different insurance coverage needs.
 These businesses take in far fewer customers each night and provide different amenities to them.
-For example, a bed and breakfast will typically not offer room service, swimming pools or fitness centers, but will offer home cooked-meals, lovely scenery and personalized service.

 Many insurance companies offer special bed and breakfast insurance policies designed specifically for these smaller businesses, and they come at a lower rate than hotel insurance policies.

 Our independent agents shop around to find you the best coverage.

 Our agents will review your needs and help you evaluate which hotel insurance policy makes the most sense.
 They'll also compare policies and quotes from multiple insurance companies to make sure you have the best protection out there.
 They'll hook you up — in a comprehensive and affordable way.